10.10. Fully Convolutional Networks (FCN)¶

 net.add(layer)

-Given an input of a height and width of 320 and 480 respectively, the
+Given an input with height and width of 320 and 480 respectively, the forward propagation of net reduces the input height and width to 1/32 of the original, namely 10 and 15.

 net(X).shape